CV examples

 Apprentice Hairdresser CV personal profile example

-Learn more tips about how to create a stand-out personal profile.
+Learn more tips about how to create a captivating personal profile on a CV.

 Style your hairdresser CV with key skills

-Crafting your CV skills section requires a strategic blend of technical expertise and people skills, both essential in the hair and beauty industry.
+The CV skills section requires a strategic blend of technical expertise and people skills, which are essential in the hair and beauty industry.
 Balance is essential, and you must combine both soft and hard skills.

 Must-have skills hairdresser CV

 Hard skills include specific techniques like precise cutting and colouring, while soft skills enhance client interactions and salon experience.
-Think of hard skills as the practical tools of the trade, while soft skills are used to improve overall customer service and the salon experience.
+Consider hard skills as the practical tools of the trade.
+Meanwhile, soft skills improve overall customer service and salon experience.

 Cut to the chase with work experience on your CV

-Your work experience section should showcase your competence within the ever-evolving landscape of the hairdressing and beauty industry.
+Your work experience on a CV should showcase your competence within the ever-evolving landscape of the hairdressing and beauty industry.
 By applying your extensive skill set, demonstrate how you have delivered quality hair transformations.
-Write your hairdresser CV format in reverse chronological order to present your most recent work experience first.
-List 2-3 measurable achievements or outcomes at the end of each entry.
+Write your hairdresser CV format in reverse chronological order to present your most recent experience first.
+List 2-3 bullet points for measurable achievements or outcomes at the end of each entry.

 Junior Hairdresser| Glamour Hair Studio, London | 2018 - Present